vBarbaros/crimemap/README.md

 - Add Unit Tests;
 - Add CI using Travis CI;
 - Improve upon app's architecture, using templates and styling;
-- Integrate the app with a real MySQL DataBase, directly on Heroku;
+- Integrate the app with a real MySQL DataBase, directly on Heroku (with a locally installed mysql DB, it works fine, though);
 - (...to be added, there is always stuff that can be added);